ktorio/ktor-documentation/topics/heroku.md

 <link-summary>Learn how to prepare and deploy a Ktor application to Heroku.</link-summary>

-In this tutorial, you will learn how to prepare and deploy a Ktor application to Heroku.
-This tutorial uses a Ktor application from the [](server_create_a_new_project.topic) topic.
+In this tutorial, we'll show you how to prepare and deploy a Ktor application to Heroku.

 ## Prerequisites {id="prerequisites"}
 Before starting this tutorial, make sure that the following prerequisites are met: